Entering Their World

 Some other thoughts…

 - It’s a matter of relationships.
-Take time to develop relationships-these bonds will pay rich dividends.
+Take time to develop relationships.
 In many cultures, trust is built slowly over time.
 By allowing for such a process of trust-building, you will increase the eventual likelihood of developing quality and quantity in your ministry.
+These bonds will pay rich dividends especially when you introduce the gospel.

 - It is best to take the role of a learner/servant.
 Choose to be a learner of other customs and beliefs, and a servant to meet the needs of internationals.
 How do you find out their needs?
 Ask, of course.
 But also observe them in their typical living situations.